cyberbotics/webots/resources/web/server/README.md

 **Note :** On some computers, in addition to the previous comment, the display entity is linked with the fact that a monitor is plugged.
 In this case, you can open automatically a user session when the computer is switched on, run `session_server.py` and `simulation_server.py` automatically when the session starts up, and let the monitor switched on at Ubuntu startup.
+If you have a headless system, i.e. a system without any physical monitors attached, then with the NVIDIA graphics card you could fake a monitor in the X session.
+This solution basically consists in adding a screen configuration to the X server configuration file by copying the Extended Display Identification Data (EDID) of a temporary attached monitor.